jcarterlab/The-Good-the-Bad-and-the-Ugly/The-Good-the-Bad-and-the-Ugly.md

 **1) Data Collection:**

-The data used in this study are collected from the NYT API.
-They include metadata that indicate the number of articles containing certain terms for each year between 2011 and 2021.
+The data used in this study were collected from the New York Times (NYT) API, including the number of articles containing certain terms for each year between 2011 and 2021.

 <br/>

 **2) Z Scores:**

-The z scores are calculated as the raw number of articles less the term’s mean, divided by the term’s standard deviation.
-This allows for a comparison of the relative trajectory of terms.
+The z scores were calculated as the raw number of articles containing a certain, less that term’s mean, divided by its standard deviation.
+This standardizes the scores, allowing for a comparison of the relative trajectory of terms.

 <br/>

 **2) Loess Transformation:**

 The data for each term is then plotted with the use of a loess regression line.
-This smooths out the data points into a curve for a better visualization of overall trends.
+This smoothens out the data into a curve for a better visualization of overall trends.